tae898/starter-academic/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a PhD researcher at [CLTL](http://www.cltl.nl/) and [The Hybrid Intelligence Centre](https://www.hybrid-intelligence-centre.nl/).
-I'm supervised by [Piek Vossen](https://en.wikipedia.org/wiki/Piek_Vossen).
+I'm an AI engineer.
+As someone said, I also do believe that AI is the new electricity.
+I'm currently doing my PhD at [CLTL](http://www.cltl.nl/) and [The Hybrid Intelligence Centre](https://www.hybrid-intelligence-centre.nl/).
 I believe in the future where human and machine intelligence complement each other.